abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 Kafka can do both prod/con (_default_) as well as pub/sub model using consumer groups.

 ### Consumer Group
-Each partition must be consumed by only a single consumer in one group but the inverse isn't true!
+Each partition must be consumed by **only a single consumer in one group** but the inverse isn't true!
 One consumer is free to consume from multiple partitions.

-This is because a partition is ordered and we don't want multiple consumers to take messages from it and cause chaos.
+This is because a partition is ordered and we don't want multiple consumers from the same group to take messages from it.

 When we put consumers in separate groups, we are able to consume a Partition from multiple consumers.
-- act as a queue; put all consumers in one group (_default_)
+- act as a queue; put all consumers in one group (_default_) (shown in below image)
 - act as a pub/sub; put one consumer in one group

 ![consumer group](https://i.imgur.com/YogLz0Q.png)